GfSE/SpecIF-Pages/Documentation/06_SpecIF_Model_Integration_Guide_for_FMC.md

 nav_order: 06
 ---

-# SpecIF Model-Integration Guide for FMC
+# Model-Integration Guide for FMC

 ## FMC to SpecIF Mapping